Non-integrable dimers: Universal fluctuations of tilted height profiles: Renormalization Group analysis

 we rewrite the generating function as

 Here

 (the $L^4$ factor comes from the fact that \eqref{eq:Dpsi} translates in Fourier space into $ \int D\psi \prod_{k\in \mathcal P(\bt)}[L^{-2}{\hat\psi^-_k\hat\psi^+_k}]=1$) and

-with $P_{g_{0}}$ the Grassmann Gaussian integration (cf. footnote \ref{foto:Gint}) with propagator From this point, we proceed as follows.
+with $P_{g_{0}}$ the Grassmann Gaussian integration (see footnote \ref{foto:Gint}) with propagator From this point, we proceed as follows.
 First, we perform in a multi-scale way the integration over the Grassmann variables $\psi$, i.e. over the Fourier modes except $k^\pm_{\bt}$: the inductive integration procedure, including the definition of the {\it running coupling constants (RCC)}, is described in Section \ref{sec:illavorovero}; the outcome of the construction can be conveniently expressed in terms of a Gallavotti-Nicol\`o tree expansion, similar to the one described in \cite[Section 6.2]{GMT17a}.
 The main definitions (and the main differences compared to the case treated in \cite{GMT17a}) are summarized in Section \ref{sectree}; in the same section, we also state the bounds satisfied by the kernels of the effective potential, see Proposition \ref{prop:an}, {\it under the assumption that the RCC are uniformly bounded in the infrared}, see condition \eqref{ggg0}.
 The proof that the RCC remain in fact bounded under the iterations of the renormalization group map is given in Section \ref{secfl}; the flow of the RCC can be controlled only if their initial data are properly fixed: as shown there, the choice of the initial data fixes the dressed Fermi points $\bar p^\o$ and the dressed Fermi velocities $\bar\a_\o$, $\bar\b_\o$, as anticipated after \eqref{mu0}.
 In Section \ref{sec:ultimiquattro} we describe the integration of the last two modes and prove the existence of the thermodynamic limit for the correlation functions, with explicit bounds on the speed of convergence as $L\to\infty$.
-Finally, in Section \ref{sec:asympt}, we compute the fine asymptotics of the correlations functions, via a comparison of the tree expansion of the dimer model with that of the continuum model of Section \ref{sec:IR}; in particular, we show how to obtain \eqref{h10ab}, \eqref{h10a}, \eqref{hh110}, relating the dimer correlations with those of the reference model, thus concluding the proofs of Theorems \ref{th:1}-\ref{th:2}.
+Finally, in Section \ref{sec:asympt}, we compute the fine asymptotics of the correlations functions, via a comparison of the tree expansion of the dimer model with that of the continuum model of Section \ref{sec:IR}, and complete the proof of Proposition \ref{prop:comp}.